So she only told her dad not the authorities, that’s something at least.

 Well, I has a sad again.

-Why, because someone got bitched at for doing the right thing, which I can totally relate to because it happens to me all the time?
+Why, because someone got bongoed at for doing the right thing, which I can totally relate to because it happens to me all the time?

 Well this is a different spin from what was originally said.
 She didn’t get her kicked out, she withdrew.
 She can still come back once she gets her act together, many universities even allow for medical leaves so she could conceivably even still have her scholarships.